jdeath/Hubspace-Homeassistant/README.md

       - 'BoysRoom' (the name of your room as shown in the app)
 ```

+freindlynames is optional now, the integration should automatically find most lights.
+If it does not work, specify the friendlynames.
 The roomnames is optional, and friendlynames is not needed if used.
 It will add all devices in the room you made in the hubspace app.
 No support for this will be given, as added by a PR and not tested by me, but should work.

 Friendlyname is listed in the Hubspace App.
 Click the Device, Click the Gear, Under General will list "Product Name" which is the friendlyname.
 The Room is the roomname if you prefer to add it that way.